 Scientists have been working to find the answers to these questions as they attempt to uncover the secret to the fountain of youth.

 Understanding the Phenomenon of Aging

-The special science field that studies the biological basis of ageing and age-related diseases is called Biogerontology.
+The special science field that studies the biological basis of aging and age-related diseases is called Biogerontology.

-Recent studies have determined the nine key traits that explain the phenomenon of ageing, and they are as follows:
+Recent studies have determined the nine key traits that explain the phenomenon of aging, and they are as follows: